 2024-01-16 10:23:57

-A new study conducted by The Economist Impact, the trade arm of The Economist Group, and DP World, showed that business leaders around the world are optimistic about the path of trade movement in 2024, despite the challenges witnessed in 2023 and the escalating geopolitical tensions.
+A new study conducted by The Economist Impact, the trade arm of The Economist Group, and DP World, showed that business leaders around the world are optimistic regarding the path of trade movement in 2024, despite the challenges witnessed in 2023 and the escalating geopolitical tensions.

-The study, which was unveiled at the World Economic Forum, said that the main driver behind this optimism is the growing belief that technology will bring about a huge shift in the efficiency and flexibility of supply chains, as companies re-evaluate the risks in their supply chains and move towards geographical convergence strategies.
-“Friendly” centers of manufacturing and consumption and the adoption of dual supply chains, amid mounting concerns about protectionism, global fragmentation, and political instability.
+The study, which was unveiled at the World Economic Forum, said that the main driver behind this optimism is the growing belief that technology will bring regarding a huge shift in the efficiency and flexibility of supply chains, as companies re-evaluate the risks in their supply chains and move towards geographical convergence strategies.
+“Friendly” centers of manufacturing and consumption and the adoption of dual supply chains, amid mounting concerns regarding protectionism, global fragmentation, and political instability.

 The study, titled “Trade in Transition,” recorded the views of trade experts and senior executives in a variety of regions and sectors, noting that this period of unprecedented transformation, increasing geopolitical risks, the pressing realities of the impact of climate change, and significant advances in technologies, puts companies before… Complex challenges, but at the same time they open up horizons of promising opportunities.